 1. Choose the right pot

 When you’re repotting your plant, you don’t necessarily need to move it to a bigger one.
 Sometimes your plant’s potting mix just needs to be refreshed to provide it with new nutrients.
 But if your plant is getting too big for its pot, choose a new one that’s only a little bigger.
+“You want to make sure you find the right size pot for your original plant,” says Greene.
+“Ideally you’re finding something with one to two inches in diameter of extra room.”
 If you choose a pot that’s too big, you run the risk of overwatering and root rot (the most common killer!), which is more likely when a plant is swimming in potting mix.

 2. Buy the right soil

-If you’re unsure which type of potting soil to buy, Spanger recommends selecting one that consists of coarse-fibered peat moss (70 percent) combined with a high percentage of perlite (30 percent).
+If you’re unsure which type of potting soil to buy, Spanger recommends a blend that’s 70 percent coarse-fibered peat moss ($7) combined with a 30 percent perlite ($16).
 “You’ll recognize perlite as the tiny, roundish white specks which introduce air into the soil amid the other components,” she says.
-You can buy bags online, or pick one up from a greenhouse, or home supply store, like Home Depot.

 3. Inspect and loosen up the roots